 “I think there was some added pressure because we were investigating new territory creatively, but also, I don’t know that we anticipated the way that Wildlife would click with people, particularly songs like ‘King Park’.
 But I also think that we try not to consider what the reception might be.
 I think when you invite additional perspectives into the creative space, it can make things more complicated and a bit less genuine.
 And it’s always been pretty important to us, because making music is the first thing that we love to do, to be fully immersed in it.”

 In the spirit of continuing to make music, La Dispute will record their next album after their last anniversary show down under.
-Sidestepping any spoilers and instead asking what continues to motivate the band, Dreyer offers that La Dispute “feel very motivated by each other,” especially in the wake of not being able to play music throughout the pandemic.
+Sidestepping any spoilers and instead asking what continues to motivate the band, Dreyer offers that La Dispute “feel very motivated by each other,” especially in the wake of not being able to do what they love throughout the pandemic.

 “I think we feel as motivated or more than we ever have to make music, because we couldn’t for so long.
 Coming back to play Wildlife and then Rooms of the House has been really fulfilling and fun and humbling – to see so many people who connected with things we’d made – that we just got done with it and thought, ‘Oh, we want to make another thing now.’
 We’re all fucking stoked and we haven’t recorded yet, but we are actually leaving in three days to go to the studio, so we’ll go to Australia to play a show and then to record.
 We’re feeling better than we have in a long time.”